MicrosoftDocs/quantum-docs-pr/articles/manual/expressions.md

 ## User-Defined Type Expressions

-A literal of a user-defined type consists of the type name followed by a tuple literal of the type’s base tuple type.
+A literal of a user-defined type consists of the type name followed by a tuple literal of the type�s base tuple type.
 For instance, if `IntPair` is a user-defined type based on `(Int, Int)`, then `IntPair(2,3)` would be a valid literal of that type.